sunfounder/pico-2w-kit/docs/source/cproject/arduino_start/install_pico_2w.rst

 2. Selecting the Board and Port
 ------------------------------------------

 #.
-Hold down the **BOOTSEL** button, then unplug your Raspberry Pi Pico 2W and quickly plug it back in.
+Hold down the **BOOTSEL** button, then unplug your Raspberry Pi Pico 2 W and quickly plug it back in.

    .. image:: img/led_onboard.png
         :width: 500